maxloosmu/gsheet/UserGuide.md

 <a name="footnote1">1</a>: MEANS, IS and IT IS starts a constitutive rule.

 ### Keyword Cell Sequences

+These are the ways the keyword sequences that can be typed out.
+The output layouts are shown below.

 | **Type these keywords** | **Possible layouts of these keywords** |
 | --- | --- |